CHICAGO (AP) — The special election to replace former Congressman Jesse Jackson Jr. will be held April 9.

 Quinn had 115-day window to set an election.
 But he wanted the Jackson contest to coincide with municipal elections already planned for April 9 so he had to seek lawmaker approval to change the timeline.
 Lawmakers approved legislation for the date change.

-Quinn said the move saves taxpayer money.
+Quinn says the move saves taxpayer money.

 The primary for the special election is Feb 26.

-Jackson’s vacancy means there’s a rare opening in the Democratic-leaning Chicago area district that Jackson had held since 1995.
+Jackson's vacancy means there's a rare opening in the Democratic-leaning Chicago area district that Jackson had held since 1995.
+A number of candidates have declared intentions to run including former Democratic Rep. Debbie Halvorson.